 Parents or carers are seen as important partners in the effective working relationship with the school.
 They are fully involved in the identification, assessment and decision making process in the school.
-They are kept up to date with their child's progress through termly review meetings, parents' consultations and an annual report.
+They are kept up to date with their child's progress through termly review meetings, parents' evenings and an annual report.
 If any outside intervention is sought parents are informed.
-All parents of children identified to have SEND will receive copies of their Individual Education Plans.
+All parents of children identified to have SEND will receive copies of their Provision Profiles.